 1. Explore Valletta City.

-The city’s narrow streets are full of stunning Baroque architecture, including landmarks like St. John’s Co-Cathedral, the Grandmaster’s Palace, and the Auberge de Castille.
+Amongst the Baroque architecture are landmarks like St. John’s Co-Cathedral, the Grandmaster’s Palace, and the Auberge de Castille.

 Each corner of the city tells a story, from its ancient fortifications to its beautiful gardens (like the Upper Barrakka Gardens) offering panoramic views of the Grand Harbour.

-Valletta also contains an array of museums and galleries, such as the National Museum of Archaeology and the MUŻA – Malta’s National Community Art Museum.
+Valletta also has lots of museums and galleries, such as the National Museum of Archaeology and the MUŻA – Malta’s National Community Art Museum.

 There is a good Valletta walking tour here.